XDoubleU/check-in/README.md

 ## How to run?

-1. `docker-compose up -d` for running the db
+1. `docker-compose up -d --build` for running the db, api and web-client
-2. `npm run dev` for running the app
+2. Go to `http://localhost:3000` for the web-client and  `http://localhost:8000` for the api

+Below commands work only on api

 ## Edit schema?
 1. `npx prisma generate`